gallantries/gallantries.github.io/handbook/host-before.md

-- Identify a situable room (ideally a computer room)
+- Identify a suitable room (ideally a computer room)
   - Check for stable internet connection
   - Make sure the workshop space is accessible to all individuals
     - Check if the building, room and restrooms are wheelchair accessible (ramps, elevators, etc.)